Trevor Reed, Marine veteran freed from Russia in 2022, is injured while fighting in Ukraine, US says

 “As I indicated, we have been incredibly clear warning American citizens, American nationals, not to travel to Ukraine, let alone participate in fighting," Patel said.
 "As you know, we are not in a place to provide assistance to evacuate private U.S. citizens from Ukraine, including those Americans who may decide to travel to Ukraine to participate in fighting.”

-The nature of Reed's injury was not immediately clear, but Patel said he was transported out of Ukraine by a non-governmental organization.
+The severity of Reed's injury was not immediately clear, but Patel said he was transported out of Ukraine by a non-governmental organization.
+He was taken to Landstuhl Regional Medical Center, a level II trauma care center located near Ramstein Air Base, according to two U.S. officials who spoke on the condition of anonymity to discuss sensitive matters.

+It's unclear how many Americans have volunteered to fight in Ukraine.
+But the conflict has attracted fighters from around the world, with Ukrainian authorities saying thousands of volunteers from dozens of countries have joined their cause.
+Ukraine established an international fighting force just days after Russia's February 2022 invasion.

 Reed was released from Russian custody in an April 2022 prisoner swap in exchange for a Russian pilot, Konstantin Yaroshenko, who'd been serving a 20-year federal sentence for conspiring to smuggle cocaine into the U.S.